survivejs/react-book/manuscript/13_styling_react.md

 What happens when your application starts to expand and new concepts get added?
 Broad CSS selectors are like globals.
 The problem gets even worse if you have to deal with loading order.
 If selectors end up in a tie, the last declaration wins, unless there's `!important` somewhere.
 It gets complex very fast.

 We could battle this problem by making the selectors more specific, using some naming rules, and so on.
-Where do we draw the line?
-There are various alternative methodologies you can consider.
+That just delays the inevitable.
+As people have battled with this problem for a while, various methodologies have emerged.

 Particularly [OOCSS](http://oocss.org/) (Object-Oriented CSS), [SMACSS](https://smacss.com/) (Scalable and Modular Approach for CSS), and [BEM](https://en.bem.info/method/) (Block Element Modifier) are well known.
 Each of them solves problems of vanilla CSS in their own way.

 ### BEM

 BEM originates from Yandex.
-They realized the traditional way of dealing with CSS isn't enough.
-As a result, they decided to do something about it.
-The goal of BEM is to allow reusable components and code sharing through that.
+The goal of BEM is to allow reusable components and code sharing.
 Sites such as [Get BEM](http://getbem.com/) help you to understand the methodology in more detail.

 Maintaining long class names which BEM requires can be arduous.
 Thus various libraries have appeared to make this easier.
 For React, examples of these are [react-bem-helper](https://www.npmjs.com/package/react-bem-helper), [react-bem-render](https://www.npmjs.com/package/react-bem-render), and [bem-react](https://www.npmjs.com/package/bem-react).